Select a government type/Select basis of accounting

 There are four types of RSI (other than MD&A) that must be presented:

 Budgetary comparisons (for the general fund and other individual special revenue funds),

 Infrastructure condition and maintenance data (for local governments using the modified approach),

 Pension trend data (for certain pension plans and participating employers),

 Revenue and claims development trend data (for public-entity risk pools).

 18.104.22.168 In June 1991, GASB issued the Statement 14, The Reporting Entity, which is effective for financial statements for periods beginning after December 15, 1992.
 Statement 14 establishes standards for defining and reporting on the financial reporting entity and applies to financial reporting by primary governments, as well as to separately issued financial statements of governmental component units.
 The Statement 14 defines the financial reporting entity as consisting of (1) the primary government, (2) organizations for which the primary government is financially accountable and (3) other organizations for which the nature and significance of their relationship with the primary government are such that exclusion would cause the reporting entity’s financial statements to be misleading or incomplete.

-22.214.171.124 A primary government is financially accountable for those organizations that make up its legal entity as well as legally separate organizations if the primary government appoints a voting majority of an organization’s governing body, and either it can impose its will on that organization or there is a potential for the organization to provide specific financial benefits to, or to impose specific financial burdens on, the primary government.
+a.
+The primary government is financially accountable if it appoints a voting majority of the organization’s governing body and (1) it is able to impose its will on that organization or (2) there is a potential for the organization to provide specific financial benefits to, or impose specific financial burdens on, the primary government.

 The following flowchart will help to determine the reporting status of an organization.
 Refer to the Statement’s Glossary for definitions of the various terms.